-In honor of our co-founders Hillary Kerr and Katherine Power’s new book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($12), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
-We last spoke with inspiring entrepreneur Rian Buckley.
-This week, a creative co-founder is sharing how she turned a simple need into an empowering business—meet Ruth Zukerman, co-founder and creative director at Flywheel Sports.
+To honor our co-founders Hillary Kerr and Katherine Power’s book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($13), we've asked a series of 17 questions (to parallel the book’s 17 chapters) about the work lives of several inspirational female leaders at the top of their fields.
+Here, a creative co-founder shares how she turned a simple need into an empowering business.
+Meet interviewee Ruth Zukerman, co-founder and creative director at Flywheel Sports.

-For most of us, just waking up every day and getting to work on time is a daily struggle, but we all know perfecting your morning routine is the secret to a happier, more productive day.
+For many of us, just waking up every day and getting to work on time can be a daily struggle.
+But taking time to perfect your morning routine is really the key to experiencing a happier, more productive day.
 Don't believe us?
 Just ask Ruth Zukerman.
-In just five years, the fearless co-founder and creative director of Flywheel Sports built an entire industry around it, empowering others to get up and ride to change their lives.
+In just five years, Zukerman built an entire industry around that very concept, empowering others to get up and ride to change their lives.

-The leading fitness instructor and indoor cycling pioneer has become an unstoppable force in the boutique fitness space.
-The secret to her success?
-Fun.
-Zukerman fused her background in dance and exercise physiology to make fitness so enjoyable, you don't even realize you're working out.
-Since the Manhattan flagship launched in February 2010, Flywheel has opened another 36 studios across the U.S.; more are planned for later in the year.
-It seems there really is no stopping this multitasking mompreneur who continues to teach several sold-out classes every week.
+She's a leading fitness instructor and indoor cycling pioneer who has become an unstoppable force in the boutique fitness space who maintains the secret to her success isn't that complicated.
+Rather, it's fun.
+Zukerman fused her background in dance and exercise physiology to make fitness so enjoyable that folks don't even realize they're working out.
+Since the launch of Flywheel's Manhattan flagship back in February 2010, the company has expanded to more than 40 studios across the U.S. It seems there really is no stopping this multitasking mompreneur.

 "While I am co-founder and creative director, I remain an instructor at my core.
 My drive and passion for this business is born through teaching classes and empowering riders.
 There is no greater reward than witnessing lives change and celebrating achievements, no matter how big or small.
 Flywheel was built on these core values, and it's my duty to ensure they remain as such as the company continues to grow and expand."